 - Build a customer-centric culture.
 Providing positive emotions should be one of the main values of your company.
 Start from the top managers and gradually teach all your employees to focus on clients’ perceptions.
 Value your team, and they will transmit this attitude to the customers.
 To increase collaboration, make communication easier, and streamline operations try CRM from Sendpulse.

 - React to customers' feedback.
-To make people feel that you care about them, you should answer both positive and negative reviews.
+To make people feel you care about them, you should answer positive and negative reviews.
 In such a way, you will encourage consumers to give more feedback and know what aspects of your company you need to improve.
 PWC states that 32% of people would stop buying from a brand they loved after one bad experience.
 Answering negative reviews can help you enhance their experience, improve perceptions and prevent clients from leaking out.

 Now you know how to work with customer perception and improve the way they perceive your company.
 Let’s go further and discover how to measure this metric.

 There is no formula to calculate customer perception because we cannot measure it quantitatively.
 However, there is some data we need to focus on.
 Below we provide the most important steps you need to do while measuring customer perception.

 - Interview customers.
 Conducting surveys and providing questionnaires is one of the main ways to discover what people think about your brand.
 To understand consumers’ behavior, collect clients’ feedback on different stages of the customer journey.
 Ask open-ended questions about their motivation to do such actions and what aspects you can improve.